matejavulic/E-BANK-Web-App/README.md

 ## Application tier
 ### Node.js server
 This is the main application server.
-It communicates with database and Django servers through API server calls.
+It communicates with database and Django server through an API server calls.

 Server is capable of executing following tasks:
  - User Sign Up/Sign In